Robust and Sparse Generalized Linear Models for High-Dimensional Data via Maximum Mean Discrepancy: Introduction

 Robustness in regression has traditionally been addressed through M-estimators (e.g. Huber loss by \cite{huber1964robust}) and have been extended to generalized linear models combined with variable selection or regularization methods including \cite{khan2007robust}, \cite{alfons2016robust}, \cite{loh2017statistical}, \cite{chang2018robust}, etc. Another group of robust estimators were also introduced based on the use of density power divergence (DPD) \citep{basu1998robust}, such as the DPD-based linear regression \citep{ghosh2013robust} and $L_2E$ criterion for classification \citep{chi2014robust}.
 However, many of these methods are either tailored to specific distribution families or face significant optimization challenges in non-convex landscapes.
 Recently, Maximum Mean Discrepancy (MMD) has emerged as a powerful ``universal'' framework for robust inference.
 By treating estimation as a minimum distance problem in a Reproducing Kernel Hilbert Space (RKHS), MMD-based estimators can achieve strong robustness properties—specifically bounded influence functions—without requiring the model to be well-specified \citep{alquier2024universal}.

 While \cite{alquier2024universal} established the theoretical consistency and robustness of MMD estimators for arbitrary regression models, their framework was primarily designed for low-to-moderate dimensional settings.
 Specifically, their approach does not incorporate the shrinkage mechanisms necessary to handle the sparsity constraints common in modern big data applications.
-In high-dimensional regimes, an unpenalized MMD estimator may suffer from over-fitting or failure of identifiability, limiting its practical utility for feature selection.
+In regimes with a large number of predictors (including high-dimensional cases where $p \gg n$), an unpenalized MMD estimator may suffer from over-fitting or failure of identifiability, limiting its practical utility for feature selection.

 In this paper, we fill this gap by proposing a penalized MMD framework for GLMs.
-Our contribution is three-fold.
-First, we integrate $\ell_1$-norm penalty directly into the MMD objective function, providing a unified approach for simultaneous robust estimation and variable selection.
+The original MMD-based estimators have been discussed in the context of ``universal'' robustness \cite{alquier2024universal}.
+Our work provides a novel bridge to high-dimensional statistics.
+The originality of this research lies not merely in applying MMD to regression, but in the formulation of penalized MMD-GLM objectives and the demonstration that MMD’s joint-distribution perspective offers a unique solution to the ``leverage point'' problem in high dimensions -- a scenario where traditional robust M-estimators often fail due to their reliance on coordinate-wise bounded influence functions.
 Second, we develop an efficient optimization algorithm based on the Alternating Direction Method of Multipliers (ADMM) and AdaGrad to solve the resulting non-convex regularized problems.
 Third, we provide numerical evidence across binary classification and linear regression tasks, demonstrating that our proposed estimator maintains high predictive accuracy even under significant adversarial contamination, where classical penalized GLMs and unpenalized robust methods fail.

 The remainder of this paper is organized as follows: Section 2 provides a brief preliminary on MMD and its application to GLMs.
 Section 3 introduces our proposed penalized research framework and the specific formulations for classification and regression.
 Section 4 details our computational strategy.
 Section 5 and 6 present simulation results and examples based on real data comparing our method to existing benchmarks, and Section 7 concludes with a discussion of future directions.